On generating series of finitely presented operads: Remarks and conjectures

-Note that the sets of quadratic, finitely presented, and other main types of operads are closed under direct sum with common identity component and composition.
-Thus, it seems reasonable to assume that the set of common generating series should be closed under corresponding formal power series operations, that is, the operations that send the pair of formal power series $f(z) = E_{\p}(z)$ and $g(z) = E_{\q}(z)$ to
+Note that the sets of quadratic, finitely presented, and the other main types of operads are closed under direct sum with common identity component and composition.
+Thus, it seems reasonable to assume that $M$ is closed under the corresponding formal power series operations, that is, the operations that send the pair of formal power series $f(z) = E_{\p}(z)$ and $g(z) = E_{\q}(z)$ to

 and